-One day some parents from a nearby village come to Rev. de Cock to ask him to baptise their children.
+One day some parents from a nearby village come to Rev de Cock to ask him to baptise their children.
 Since their minister does not teach the sound doctrine, they do not want their children baptised by him.
 The form for baptism tells the parents that they must promise to bring their children up in the doctrine of this Christian church.
-When those progressive ministers ask that question, they are unable to answer 'yes, I do'.
-That's why they ask Rev. de Cock if he will please baptise their children.
+When those progressive ministers ask that question, they cannot answer 'yes, I do'.
+That's why they ask Rev de Cock if he will please baptise their children.
 Although this is not according to the church order, it was understandable!
-This is one of the sorry consequences of the doctrinal freedom which had invaded the churches.
+This is one of the sorry consequences of the doctrinal freedom that invaded the churches.
 It caused a moral dilemma for the ordinary people.
-Rev. de Cock hesitates because he fears more trouble will come from it.
+Rev de Cock hesitates because he fears more trouble will come from it.
 He knows that the liberal ministers will get mad at him.
 Thinking about it, he decides to ask a few friends for advice.
-For instance, he wrote a letter to Rev. Molenaar at The Hague1.
+He wrote a letter to Rev Molenaar at The Hague.